 Once started, the rewriting process gets shown in a popup dialogue.
 You can see the original post content in text form (1) on the left (this is what the language model works with), and you can watch the AI output being generated (2) on the right side.

-Within this dialogue, we try to detect important phrases and colour-code them, to give you content confidence at a glance:
+Based on of the two available highlighting modes (4), we try to detect important phrases and colour-code them, to give you content confidence at a glance:

 Green phrases are detected in the left and right text (e.g. 1, 2, 3 in the screenshot above) and indicate that this information was preserved by the language model.